routingblog/arbitration/content/docs/problems.md

 - Much of the research about arbitration may be wrong in ways that invalidate the claims on this page.
 For example, some research "fail to include dispositive motions in their analysis". [^congresswrong1]

-- Since arbitration is faster than litigation, there may be less backpay.
+- Since arbitration is faster than litigation, there may be less back pay.
 This makes direct comparisons more difficult. [^congresswrong4]

 ## Labor Contracts Use Arbitration